Those searching for remnants of the Silk Road today often look for a crumbling caravanserai or walk an ancient mountain path.

 The dome of Hagia Sophia stands some 180 feet, which is still impressive today.
 “What a dome, that vies in rank with the nine spheres of heaven!” said 15th-century Ottoman chronicler Tursun Beg.

-Its popular name comes from the 20,000 handmade İznik ceramic tiles and blue paint that decorate the interior.
+Otherwise known as the Blue Mosque, the Sultanahmet's popular name comes from the 20,000 handmade İznik ceramic tiles and blue paint that decorate the interior.

 İznik tiles have a direct connection to China.
 The Mongol invasions led by Chinggis (Genghis) Khan that united the “people in felt tents” from the east eventually reached Iran around 1220.